ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 <span style="color:Blue">
 </span>

-The <span style="color:Blue">sbatch</span> command is the command used to submit jobs to the super computing cluster.
+The <span style="color:Blue">sbatch</span> command is the most important command as it is used to submit jobs to the super computing cluster.
 A job is a script that runs on computing resources.
 The script contains the commands you want to run on the super computing node.

 ```bash
 sbatch slurm.batch.sh
 ```

 Super easy to use once you have written the SLURM submission script.
+This is the part that many new users get stuck on but it really isn't so bad.
+You just have to add a header to a text file that has your commands in it.

 ## SLURM batch script: Guidelines